istone-you/send-log-to-loki/README.md

 ## Features

-- Sends execution information of GitHub Actions (e.g., start and end times) to Loki.
+The features of this action include:

-- Allows including custom messages and labels with logs.
+It can send execution information of GitHub Actions (such as execution time and URL) to Loki.
-- Includes the GitHub Actions execution URL in the log labels for easy access.
+It allows including custom messages and labels in the logs.

 ## Prerequisites